OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_sherlock.md

 ## Creating an SBATCH Script

-This procedure can be combined into an `sbatch` script to request resources and execute the above steps sequentially.
-Below is an example of how the `sbatch` script should look:
+This procedure can be combined into a `compile_tpls.sbatch ` script to request resources and execute the steps above sequentially.
+Below is an example of how the sbatch script should look:

 ```bash
 #!/bin/bash